-The Sixth Street Walkway, also known as Officer William Loughrey Walkway, is owned by the CRA.
+The 6th Street Walkway, also known as Officer William Loughrey Walkway and the Kitty Knox Bike Path is open to the public after undergoing renovations in 2018!
 The heavily used path is an open space that connects East Cambridge and Kendall Square and provides seating and shade to visitors, employees and residents.

 Binney / Galileo Streetscape Redesign

-The CRA has finalized design documents for a streetscape redesign of Galileo Galilei Way, Binney Street and Broadway!
-The project connects existing bicycle and sidewalk infrastructure on Vassar and Binney and holistically incorporates a multi-modal streetscape design with streetscape amenities and landscaping.
-The new street plans create a unified look and feel for the area, uses progressive complete street and Vision Zero design principles, and national best practices.
+The CRA completed 25% design documents for a streetscape redesign of Galileo Galilei Way, Binney Street and Broadway in the spring of 2019.
+The redesign streetscape will connect existing bicycle and sidewalk infrastructure on Vassar and Binney, and holistically incorporate a multi-modal design with streetscape amenities and landscaping.
+The new plans create a unified look and feel for the area, uses progressive complete street and Vision Zero design principles, and national best practices.
 Design documents can be found using the link below.
 Read more...

 KenDALL SQuare TRANsIT EnHANCEMENT PROGRAM (KSTEP)

 Working closely with the City of Cambridge (City), the Massachusetts Department of Transportation (MassDOT), the MBTA, and Boston Properties (BP), the Cambridge Redevelopment Authority (CRA) has created a mechanism and governance structure for funding public transit to serve the growing Kendall Square district.
 This Kendall Square Transit Enhancement Program (KSTEP) grew out of the Massachusetts Environmental Protection Act (MEPA) review process for the amendment of the Kendall Square Urban Renewal Plan (KSURP).
 As the amendment provides additional development rights within the MXD District of Kendall Square, the KSTEP program is an important mitigation component of the 2015 Environmental Impact Report (EIR), which preceded the approval of the KSURP Amendment 10, MXD Zoning and IDCP documents.
-In that EIR, KSTEP is a measurable way to translate the estimates of new transit ridership by the new development into a strategy to improve the capacity of transit to serve that projected increase.
+In that EIR, KSTEP is a measurable way to prepare for estimated new transit ridership created by new development, by funding projects that improve transit capacity.
 The KSTEP can also be considered a value capture mechanism that creates a financial support link between the additional private development value created by the presence of a significant public transit investment that is the Red Line subway and MBTA bus systems.

 The program began with an initial $6 million of funding for investment in local transit improvements to the MBTA or other operators, such as the EZ Ride shuttle, that produce a measurable improvement in transit access to Kendall Square.
 It is expected that the projects which will receive investment from KSTEP will be informed by the recent final report of the Kendall Square Mobility Task Force planning effort, facilitated by MassDOT and the City.
 The first $3 million payment from Boston Properties to the KSTEP fund was received upon issuance of the 145 Broadway building permit in March of 2017, followed by a $3 million dollar match from the CRA.
 The CRA has discussed the expansion of the program with other property owners anticipating new development in Kendall Square.